pweerd/bigfile/help.md

 ## History

-BigFile is inspired by Woanware's LogViewer (https://github.com/woanware/LogViewer) Unfortunately BigFile diverged way too far from the original logviewer, so I decided it deserves its own place.
+BigFile is inspired by Mark Woan's LogViewer (https://github.com/woanware/LogViewer) Unfortunately BigFile diverged way too far from the original logviewer, so I decided it deserves its own place.

 ## Opening a file